Key Mesothelioma Cancer Statistics

-These mesothelioma treatments help doctors kill or remove cancerous tumors from the body and hopefully improve a patient’s lifespan.
+These mesothelioma treatments help doctors kill or remove cancerous tumors from the body, hopefully improving a patient’s lifespan.

-In recent years, researchers have been studying new treatments such as immunotherapy in mesothelioma clinical trials with the hope of providing patients with better outcomes and ultimately finding a cure for this devastating disease.
+In recent years, researchers have been developing new treatments, such as immunotherapy in mesothelioma clinical trials, to provide patients with better outcomes and ultimately find a cure for this devastating disease.

-A search of a government database used to locate medical studies all over the world revealed more than 180 active clinical trials for mesothelioma as of January 2023.
+A government database search on clinicaltrials.gov for medical studies worldwide revealed more than 140 active clinical trials for mesothelioma as of September 2023.

 According to ASCO, mesothelioma patients who undergo surgery typically live longer than patients who are not candidates for surgery.
 Most patients who qualify for mesothelioma surgeries are diagnosed before the cancer has spread throughout the body.